 4. Gehrman, the First Hunter

-He requires patience and learning on the part of the player because he will, without question, punish any and all recklessness and repetition.
-He is what you have tried to be this entire game and who you can become if you are able to defeat him.
+He requires patience and learning on the player’s part because he will, without question, punish any recklessness and repetition.
+He is what you have tried to be this entire game and who you can become if you defeat him.

 Overall Difficulty: 9 out of 10